Suseika/albumplayer/README.md

 What is this?
 ------------

-The most simple way to listen to music for people who:
+The most convenient way to listen to music if you:

-- Listen to whole albums instead of single compisotions or custom playlists
+- Listen to whole albums instead of single compositions or custom playlists
-- Have their audio collection nicely arranged so paths to compositions contain at least album name, or even better — performer's name, year and so on.
+- Have your audio collection nicely arranged so paths to compositions contain at least album name, or even better — performer's name, year and so on.
 - Prefer typing to clicking

 Usage
 -----

-`albumplayer` searches all files in your system with a query to `locate`, finds a directory with its path contining all words from query, and starts `mplayer` with all songs from the selected album queued.
+- `albumplayer` searches all files in your system with a query to `locate`
+- finds a directory with its path containing all words from a query
+- and starts `mplayer` with all songs from the selected album queued.

 For example,